-LAKE TAHOE, Calif., Aug 4 (Reuters) - About 200,000 smartphones based on Google’s (GOOG.O) Android operating system are sold every day, CEO Eric Schmidt said on Wednesday, underscoring the strong challenge to rivals like Apple’s (AAPL.O) iPhone.
+LAKE TAHOE, Calif., Aug 4 (Reuters) - About 200,000 smartphones and other devices based on Google’s (GOOG.O) Android operating system are sold every day, CEO Eric Schmidt said on Wednesday, underscoring the strong challenge to rivals like Apple’s (AAPL.O) iPhone.

 BlackBerry lost 9 percentage points of market share, diving to 28 percent.
 The iPhone came in third with 22 percent.

-Android is now on smartphones made by a number of different manufacturers, including a revitalized Motorola’s MOT.N Droid — the best-selling Android handset in the second quarter among U.S. consumers — and Taiwan’s HTC (2498.TW).
+Android now powers smartphones made by a number of different manufacturers, including a revitalized Motorola’s MOT.N Droid — the best-selling Android handset in the second quarter among U.S. consumers — and Taiwan’s HTC (2498.TW).

 Google said recently that 160,000 Android phones had been activated each day during the second quarter, up from 65,000 in the first quarter.

 Schmidt said that Android devices would be coming to market from “many more” hardware partners.